EstebanDev08/task-tracker-cli/readme.md

 ## Contact

 If you encounter issues or have suggestions, please open an issue in the repository or contact the developer at the following email: @EstebanDev08 or estebansolarte86@gmail.com.

+### Inspiration

+The idea for this project was inspired by the **Task Tracker** project from [roadmap.sh](https://roadmap.sh/projects/task-tracker).
+However, the **entire structure, design, and development** of this implementation were built from scratch by me, following **Clean Hexagonal Architecture** principles to ensure flexibility and scalability.
+All code, architecture, and functionality were developed independently, tailored to this project's specific requirements and goals.